seL4/docs/Hardware/index.md

 The seL4 proofs are only for specific platforms, as noted in the *Status* column as follows:

 * Unverified: this platform is not verified at all and is not scheduled for verification.
-* Pending: this feature is currently undergoing verification.
+* Ongoing: this feature is currently undergoing verification.
 * FC: the functional correctness proofs are complete.
 * Verified: all proofs for this platform are complete, including functional correctness, integrity and information flow.